navikt/pale-2/README.md

 ### Verification in the legeerklæring applications:
 1. Log in at https://logs.adeo.no and use the following search string: x_msgId: $ yourMsgId, ex: x_msgId: 58e1d88d-36fa-4756-a06a-32c384ba885f
-2. Verify that what you expect to happen with a sykmelding actually happens.
+2. Verify that what you expect to happen with a legeerklæring actually happens.
 It should then be Ok | Manual processing | rejected
    What you look for are items: status = OK, status = MANUAL_PROCESSING or status = INVALID

 ### Verification in Gosys: